rage/programming-23/data/part-12/4-regular-expressions.md

 ### Alternate substrings

-The vertical bar, also called the pipe character, allows you to match alternate substrings.
+The vertical bar `|`, also called the pipe character, allows you to match alternate substrings.
 Its significance is thus _or_.
 For example, the expression `911|112` matches strings which include either the substring `911` or the substring `112`.

 An example with the testing program: